Top Guide to Lake Bunyonyi Uganda: All you need to know

 Once an island for people with leprosy

-By 1948, Bwama had 1,000 residents.
+By 1948, Bwama Island had 1,000 residents.
 Once the leprosy hospital was no longer needed the island was still maintained and the school continued to run.
 Now, daily, workers and children are shuttled from the surrounding islands and area to Bwama by boat.

-Akampene (Punishment Island)
+Akampene Island (Punishment Island)

 I could not help but stare in horror as I listened to the history of this island.
 As you approach the island there is a sense of dread that settles in your stomach.
 The island is covered in grasses with a large dead tree in the center covered in nests of cormorants.